 On behalf of The Loop Lab Team, we welcome you to our website!
-The Loop Lab was founded and incorporated in 2018 as a creative placemaking project to decrease youth violence and drug abuse in disadvantaged communities by increasing job opportunities.
+The Loop Lab was founded in 2017 as a project to decrease youth violence and drug abuse in disadvantaged communities by increasing job opportunities.
 We operate as a non-profit social enterprise specializing in digital storytelling and workforce development.
-Our team works together to accomplish this goal in 3 ways: By producing quality programming, developing quality professionals, and creating goodwill in our impact community.
+Our team works together to achieve three possible outcomes for our students: Education, employment, and entrepreneurship.

-Our mission is to empower low-income underserved youth in careers in audio/video through job training.
+Our mission is to empower content creators of color to have careers in media arts through job training and paid internships

 What We've Achieved